 Art is a bridge that connects your inner world – heart, soul, and spirit – with your outer world; a way to bear witness to your life in a visual and visceral way by “bringing something into being that did not exist before.”

-The stories are already within you, just waiting for the invitation and opportunity to be told.
+When telling the story of your life, don’t let anyone else “hold the pen.”
+Tell your own story – they’re already within you, just waiting for the invitation and opportunity to be told.

 Following are some of the ways in which we might invite these stories into being: